noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 ## basics

-## considerations
+### users

+- root user: the initial user on the aws account

+### access control

+- authnz
+  - authentication: who you are
+  - authorization: what you can do
+    - permissions are via policies
+- north south: app-level; into and out of your application boundary
+- east west: app to app; within your app boundary

+#### authentication schemes

+- uname & pword: for accessing the console
+- access keys: for programmatic access; consists of an access key and a secret key
+- mfa: via soft/hardware; requires an additional input to validate a login attempt
+  - something you know: e.g. a pin number
+  - something you have: e.g. a onetime code from an app/device
+    - virtual MFA: softare
+    - hardware TOTP token
+    - FIDO security keys
+  - something you are: e.g. fingerprint or piece of your soul

+### policies

+- grant/deny permission to take actions
+- actions: aws API calls
+- attach policies to AWS identities

+#### resource policy

+- apply policies to an aws resource to grant/deny access to an account, ip address rangew, vpc or vpc endpoint, etc
+- generally used in addition to IAM policies applied to users, groups and roles

+#### IAM policy

+- grant permissions to a user, group of users, or role

-### policy syntax
+#### policy syntax

 - a policy contains at least one permission
   - the policy is then associated with resources and/or assigned to users/groups/roles depending on the type
 - its all about the statement array
-  - each element atlest contains
+  - each element object contains atleast the following
     - effect: allow/deny
-    - action: an aws service action, google them, theres bunches per service
+    - action: the aws service and a potentially a filtered set of api calls
+      - `serviceName:*` this specifies all actions (api calls) for this service
-    - resource: usually an ARN denoting a specific/generalized resource
+    - resource: ARN denoting resource(s) to match against
-      - depends on how many attributes you provide
+      - `resource: "*"` indicates all resources for this service
   - and potentially contains these elements
     - Principal: makes this a resource policy
     - conditions: apply the permission if all are met
     - sid: description of the permission
 - version: seems to always be `2012-10-17`

-### resource policy

-- apply policies to an aws resource to grant/deny access to an account, ip address rangew, vpc or vpc endpoint, etc
-- generally used in addition to IAM policies applied to users, groups and roles -

-### IAM policy

-- grant permissions to a user, group of users, or role

 ```jsonc
 // conglomerate of options from different examples